- High school diploma or GED

 - Ability to speak, read, and write in English

-Students will be full-time Intermountain Healthcare employees working 40 hours per week.
-The hours for the class and clinical rotations will vary with the hours ranging from 5:30 a.m. start time to 5:30 p.m. end time.
+Hours and Location.
+Students earn $10.97/hour and will be full-time Intermountain employees working 40 hours per week.
+The hours for the class and clinical rotations will vary with the hours ranging from 8:00 a.m. start time to 8:30 p.m. end time.
 Classes are held at the Employee Services Center, 5245 S. College Dr., Murray, UT.
-During the second and third weeks of the course, students will spend in both the Clinical Lab and the classroom.

-Students will be set before the course begins and do not allow for flexibility or part-time participation.
-Students MUST be able to start the course on the set starting date.
+Schedules will be set before the course begins and do not allow for flexibility or part-time participation.
+Students MUST be able to start the course on the set start date.
 Students will not be permitted to miss any class or practical training.